 In this mode of operation, the timer functions as a one-shot.
 Initially, the external capacitor (C) is held discharged by a transistor inside the timer.
-Upon application of a negative pulse to Pin 2,TRIGGER, the internal flip-flop is set which releases the low impedance on DISCHARGE; the external capacitor charges and drives the OUTPUT High.
-The voltage across the capacitor increases exponentially with a time constant t = R_AC .
-When the voltage across the capacitor resets the flip-flop, which in turn discharges the capacitor rapidly and also drives the OUTPUT to its low state.
-TRIGGER must return to a high state before the OUTPUT can return to a low state.
+Upon application of a negative pulse to Pin 2, $\overline{TRIGGER}$ , the internal flip-flop is set which releases the low impedance on DISCHARGE; the external capacitor charges and drives the OUTPUT High.
+The voltage across the capacitor increases exponentially with a time constant $t=R_AC$ .
+When the voltage across the capacitor equals 2/3 V+, the comparator resets the flip-flop, which in turn discharges the capacitor rapidly and also drives the OUTPUT to its low state. $\overline{TRIGGER}$ must return to a high state before the OUTPUT can return to a low state.